elixir-lang/elixir/docs/1_introduction.md

     iex> is_list 'string'
     true

-Keep in mind that double-quoted and single-quoted strings are different.
-Most of the times, you want to use double-quoted strings.
+Although they represent the same thing, double-quoted and single-quoted strings are different and best suited for different scenarios:

+    iex> "string" == 'string'
+    false

+Most of the cases, developers should use double-quoted strings as their representation is more compact.
+We are going to discuss this subject with more detail in the next chapter.

 Elixir also provides `true` and `false` as booleans: